Missing Column Values in the Employee Directory

 Click Add mapping:

-In he dialog type department in the search field and click Search.
-Once search results shows up select Department property in the list and click Add button.
+In the dialog type department in the search field and click Search.
+Once search results show up select Department property in the list and click Add button.

 Click OK button to save your changes.

-It takes up to four hours for changes in search schema to apply.
+It takes up to four hours for changes in the search schema to apply.

 As soon as the search schema is updated, you can use the managed property to show data in the Employee Directory.